 One registration.
 Twelve mountains.
-Two challenges.
-Hike or run the classic or the extra spicy edition… or do them both!
+Hike or run any six to complete the challenge and earn your finishers pin, or tackle either entire six-pack and earn a special badge!
 The choice is yours.
 And your registration will help support Big City Mountaineers, so you'll be doing good for others with each peak you climb.

 Overview Map of the Colorado Six-Pack of Peaks Challenge

 Green markers denote the ‘Classic' peaks.
 Red markers denote the ‘Extra Spicy' peaks.

 The Peaks of the Colorado Rockies Six-Pack of Peaks Challenge

 BERGEN PEAK – Elevation 9,708′ (2,959 m)

 This forested peak in the Jefferson County Open Space is a short 30-minute drive from Denver.
 The out-and-back route comes in just under 10 miles, and climbs 1,890′.

 Recommended Six-Pack Route: Bergen Peak via Elk Meadow Park

 Yes, there is an actual “Rocky Mountain.”
 It rises above the more famous Manitou Incline and the Barr Trail, both of which are great options for a loop hike up this peak near Colorado Springs.

 Recommended Six-Pack Route: Rocky Mountain via the Manitou Incline